trufflesuite/trufflesuite.com/src/blog/introducing-the-optimism-bridge-truffle-box/index.md

 - [Docker](https://docs.docker.com/get-docker/) 19.03.12 or later
 - [Docker-compose](https://docs.docker.com/compose/install) version 1.27.3 or later
 - Recommended Docker memory allocation of >= 8 GB
-- Window, Linux, or macOS
+- Windows, Linux, or macOS

-Other important but optional requirements are:
+Other important, but optional requirements are:
 - An [Infura](https://infura.io/) account and a Project ID
 - A [MetaMask](https://metamask.io/) account

-With these requirements you can install this box by simply running the command:
+Then, you can install this box by simply running the command:

 ```
 truffle unbox optimism-bridge